Kevoulee/landscape/PITCHME.md

 ### HashGraph

-- The Hashgraph consensus algorithm [30], was released in 2016.
+- The Hashgraph consensus algorithm, was released in 2016.
 - It claims Byzantine fault tolerance under complete asynchrony assumptions, no leaders, no round robin, no proof-of-work, eventual consensus with probability one, and high speed in the absence of faults.
 - It is based on the gossip protocol, which is a fairly efficient distribution strategy that entails nodes randomly sharing information with each other, similar to how human beings gossip with each other.
 - Nodes jointly build a hash graph reflecting all of the gossip events.